xdaichain/reddit-scaling-demo/README.md

 $ npm run load -- --type=claim --passes=10 --tx-limit=100 --interval=5
 ```

 The script will not send transactions from the next pass until all transactions from the current pass are sent to the chain.
-So, we can regulate the script relaunch with different `--tx-limit` parameters.
+So, we can relaunch the script with different `--tx-limit` parameters to regulate the load.

-While the scripts work, transaction results are written to `users.csv` into a separate column and the current performance information is displayed in the console.
+While the script works, transaction results are written to `users.csv` into a separate column and the current performance information is displayed in the console.
 For example:

 ```
 ...